 - For your privacy and to better protect your system against security risks, we strongly recommend the use of strong passwords for all functions and network devices.
 The password should be something of your own choosing (using a minimum of 8 characters, including upper case letters, lower case letters, numbers and special characters) in order to increase the security of your product. - Proper configuration of all passwords and other security settings is the responsibility of the installer and/or end-user. - 4.
-Click Save to save the settings. - Initialize the added network disk. - Enter the HDD settings interface (Configuration > Storage > Storage Management > HDD Management), in which you can view the capacity, free space, status, type and property of the disk.
+Click to add the network disk. - Initialize the added network disk. - Enter HDD settings interface (Configuration > Storage > Storage Management > HDD Management), in which you can view the capacity, free space, status, type and property of the disk.